 Campus Operation Levels & Decision-Making

-As we carefully return to campus, the University will maintain campus operations only at a scope corresponding to the relative risk of COVID-19 transmission at the University and in the surrounding community.
+The University will maintain campus operations at a scope corresponding to the relative risk of COVID-19 transmission at the University and in the surrounding community.
 We must, and will, take any action we deem advisable at any time to protect the health and safety of our students, faculty, staff, and visitors.
 We will do this even where our actions may affect the availability of campus operations, including on-campus services and personnel.

 In particular, the University is continually receiving and reviewing guidance from federal, state, and local authorities.
 We will closely monitor this guidance and conditions on campus, to determine whether changes must be made at any point to ensure continued safety.